AvolitesLtd/TitanManual/docs/titan-reference/button-reference.md

  ---
 ## \<Fan\>
  Starts Fan mode so the wheels spread out attributes rather than setting values.
+See [Fan Mode](../controlling-fixtures/changing-fixture-attributes.md/#fan-mode).

  ---
 ## \<Fix +1\>
- Selects the next fixture out of a range.
+ Selects the next fixture out of a range, used when programming to step through a range of fixtures one at a time.
+See [Stepping through selected fixtures](../controlling-fixtures.md/#stepping-through-selected-fixtures-one-at-a-time).

  ---
 ## \<Fix -1\>
- Selects the previous fixture out of a range.
+ Selects the previous fixture out of a range, used when programming to step through a range of fixtures one at a time.
+See [Stepping through selected fixtures](../controlling-fixtures.md/#stepping-through-selected-fixtures-one-at-a-time).

  ---
 ## \<Fixture\>
- Opens the fixture menu.
+ Opens the fixture/channel menu which is used when selecting fixtures from the keypad.
+See [Selecting fixtures and dimmers by number](../controlling-fixtures.md/#selecting-fixtures-and-dimmers-by-number-channel)

  ---
 ## \<Go\>
- Runs the next cue of the connected playback.
+ Runs the next cue of the connected playback, usually used when running cues from a cue list.
+See [Running a Cue List](../cue-lists/cue-list-playback.md/#running-a-cue-list).

  ---
 ## \<Go page\>
- Type a number to jump to Page ``<n>`` on the associated fader bank (consoles with multiple fader banks may have several of these buttons).
+ Type a number to jump to Page ``<n>`` of the associated fader bank (consoles with multiple fader banks may have several of these buttons).
+See also \<Page +\> and \<Page -\>.
+See [Changing playback pages](../cues/cue-playback.md/#changing-playback-pages).

  ---
 ## \<Gobo\>